ROCm/rocm-blogs/blogs/authors/rene-van-oostrum.md

   <meta name="keywords" content="AMD GPU, HPC, MI300, MI250, ROCm, blog, contributor, blog author">
 </head>

-# Rene Van Oostrum
+# René Van Oostrum

-René van Oostrum is a Principal Member of Technical Staff (PMTS) Software Developmen t Engineer in AMD Research.
-He obtained a PhD in Computer Science from Utrecht University and has a background in design and analysis of algorithms.
-In the past decade, he focused on implementation and performance tuning of GPU codes.
+René  is a Principal Member of Technical Staff (PMTS), Software Development Engineer at AMD Research.
+He obtained a PhD in Computer Science from Utrecht University and has a background in algorithm design and analysis.
+During the past decade, he's focused on GPU code implementation and performance tuning.
 He currently works on performance analysis tools for HPC workloads on AMD GPUs.